Dr. Giulio Barbiero

-The ELLA-BD Stent Biliary THP disintegrates in the human body and disappears completely within approximately 13 to 22 weeks.
+The ELLA-BD Stent Biliary THP degrades in the human body usually in 3 to 6 months.
 This reduces the number of interventions and hospital visits.

 The stent is made of polydioxanone, an absorbable material (polymer) used in medicine as a surgical suture for more than 30 years.

 The stent integrity and radial force are maintained for 6 to 8 weeks after implantation.
-Subsequently, the radial force gradually decreases until the complete disintegration of the material after 6 months.
+Subsequently, the radial force gradually decreases until the degradation of the material after 3 to 6 months.

 The ELLA-BD Stent Biliary THP eliminates the need for repeated exchange of a biliary catheter and extraction of non-degradable stents which decreases the risk of infection or other post-procedural complications.

 Sufficient radial force to maintain the bile duct lumen open in benign strictures.

 The pH value affects the stent degradation process.
 At higher pH, stent degradation is slower, at lower pH, stent degradation is faster.

 Low migration is achieved by uncovered stent design.

 Polydioxanone is not visible under X-ray, therefore the stent is equipped with gold markers - 1 piece at both stent ends.